500 (card game): Setup

 The jack of the trump suit is called right bower.
 The jack of the suit of the same colour as the trump suit is called left bower and is considered part of the trump suit.
 The joker is sometimes known as best bower in reference to the trump jacks.

 Bower is an Anglicization of the German Bauer, a word meaning farmer, peasant, or pawn.
-This name is often used to refer to the Jack of German games.

 Bidding

 After the deal, players call in turn, electing either to bid or to pass.
 A bid indicates the combined number of tricks the bidder believes they and their partner will take and the suit that will be trump for that hand, or that there will be no trump suit.
 For instance, a bid of "seven spades" (7) indicates that the player intends to win seven or more tricks with spades being the trump suit, whereas a bid of "seven no-trump" (7NT) indicates that the player intends to win seven or more tricks with no trump suit (in which case the only trump card is the joker).

 Auction commences at the level of 6.
 A player may elect not to bid, or to "pass".
 Bidding proceeds clockwise around the table, with each player passing or making a higher-scoring bid.
 A player who passes cannot subsequently make a bid in that hand.

 A player who has bid may only bid again in that hand if there has been an intervening bid by another player.
 However, in some variations a player who has bid and not passed may always bid again in that hand.

 The order of seniority of suits in bidding (from lowest to highest, as reflected in the scores below) is as follows: